-Does life happen to us or are we possibly drivers of our own future?
-Nathan Iverson, PhD argues first for a mindset of human agency and second outlines practical steps for building agency for career growth and job satisfaction in ourselves and others.
+Does life happen to us or do we drive our own future?
+Nathan Iverson, PhD shows how to build personal agency for career growth and job satisfaction.

 The vast majority of our day-to-day decisions are made automatically (Kahneman, 2016).
 From brushing our teeth, to hopping in the shower, even making coffee and having breakfast, these are decisions that we make without thinking.
 Extending beyond our mornings, much of our day is made up of little decisions that we do not realize we are making.
 While these small automatic decisions may leave us feeling robotic, the idea of agency sets us as humans apart from other species.